rclone/rclone/docs/content/install.md

 gatekeeper quarantine attribute.
 Starting from Catalina, when attempting to run `rclone`, a pop-up will appear saying:

-    “rclone” cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.
+    "rclone" cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.

 The simplest fix is to run